 ibloom@ccpdt.org

-Irith Bloom is the owner of The Sophisticated Dog, a pet training company that offers online training worldwide, as well as in-person training to select clients in Los Angeles.
-A biologist by training, she is a sought-after presenter at conferences and seminars worldwide and her writing has been published both online and in print.
-Irith is Chair Emeritus of the Education Committee of the Association of Professional Dog Trainers (APDT) and on the Advisory Board for Daily Paws.
+Irith Bloom is the owner of The Sophisticated Dog, a pet training company that offers online training worldwide.
+She is also co-founder of Porter Labs, which provides next-generation technology for dog training and enrichment, and the Freak’n Awesome Dog Project, which helps people live the life of their dreams with their dogs.
+A biologist by training, Irith is a sought-after presenter at conferences and seminars worldwide and her writing has been published both online and in print.

 Show Full Bio

-Irith Bloom is the owner of The Sophisticated Dog, a pet training company that offers online training worldwide, as well as in-person training to select clients in Los Angeles.
-She has been training animals since the 1980s and has worked with everything from chickens and rabbits to dogs and horses—not to mention humans.
-A biologist by training, Irith is fascinated by the science of learning and is a sought-after presenter at conferences and seminars worldwide.
-Her writing has been published both online and in print.
+Irith has been training animals since the 1980s and has worked with animals ranging from chickens and rabbits to dogs and horses—not to mention humans.
+A biologist by training, Irith is fascinated by the science of learning.
+She is a sought-after presenter at conferences and seminars worldwide, and her writing has been published in countless online outlets, as well as in print media including the recent book “Your Puppy and You: A step-by-step guide to raising a freak’n awesome dog.”

-Irith is a Certified Professional Dog Trainer – Knowledge and Skills Assessed (CPDT-KSA); a Certified Behavior Consultant Canine – Knowledge Assessed (CBCC-KA); a Canine Dog Behavior Consultant (CDBC); a Victoria Stilwell Positively Dog Trainer (VSPDT); a Karen Pryor Academy Certified Training Partner (KPA CTP); a Certified Separation Anxiety Trainer (CSAT), and a Certified Behavior Adjustment Training Instructor (CBATI).
+Irith is a Certified Professional Dog Trainer – Knowledge and Skills Assessed (CPDT-KSA), a Certified Behavior Consultant Canine – Knowledge Assessed (CBCC-KA), a Canine Dog Behavior Consultant (CDBC), a Victoria Stilwell Positively Dog Trainer (VSPDT), a Karen Pryor Academy Certified Training Partner (KPA CTP), a Certified Separation Anxiety Trainer (CSAT), a Certified Behavior Adjustment Training Instructor (CBATI), and a Fear Free Certified Practitioner (FFCP).
 She is also certified in TAGteach, a positive-reinforcement method for teaching humans, and is on the faculty of both Victoria Stilwell Academy for Dog Training and Behavior and DogBiz’s Dog Walking Academy.

-Irith has a Bachelor’s Degree in Biology from the University of Pennsylvania and lives in Southern CA. She is on the Advisory Board for Daily Paws, and is Chair Emeritus of the Education Committee of the Association of Professional Dog Trainers (APDT), as well as a former member of the APDT Legislative Task Force.
+Irith has a bachelor’s degree in Biology from the University of Pennsylvania.
+She is a Member of the Board of the Certification Council for Professional Dog Trainers (CCPDT) and on the Advisory Board for Daily Paws, as well as Chair Emeritus of the Education Committee of the Association of Professional Dog Trainers (APDT).
 She also volunteers for National English Shepherd Rescue.

 James Crosby, CBCC-KA®